 Quality: Select only disease-free, preferably vine-ripened, firm fruit for canning.

-than ripened fruit and can be canned safely with any
+Caution: Do not can tomatoes from dead or frost-killed vines.
+Green tomatoes are more acidic than ripened fruit and can be canned safely with any of the following recommendations.

 Related Page: Acidifying Tomatoes When Canning